 To determine the federal income tax consequences of a withdrawal, first figure out how many traditional IRAs you have.
 Remember to include:

-Important: If you take any IRA withdrawals this year, you'll receive a Form 1099-R from your IRA trustee or custodian in early 2022.
-If you don't report the withdrawal(s), you'll hear from the IRS, because a copy of any Form 1099-R gets sent to the tax agency, too.
+If you take any IRA withdrawals this year, you’ll receive a Form 1099-R from your IRA trustee or custodian after year end.
+If you don’t report the withdrawal, you’ll likely hear from the IRS, because a copy of Form 1099-R is also sent to the agency.

 When calculating how much of your withdrawal will be subject to federal income tax, there are two scenarios if you have only one IRA: